karmab/aicli/doc/index.md

   extra_args: "ip=dhcp6"
 ```

-Running `aicli update hosts --parameterfile my_params.yml` will change the roles of the hosts with the corresponding name, if found, and add the specified extra_args for the second host.
+Running `aicli update hosts --paramfile my_params.yml` will change the roles of the hosts with the corresponding name, if found, and add the specified extra_args for the second host.

 ### Updating cluster